iLVL-Key/FFXI/gearswap/readme.md

 <summary>SAM</summary>

 Version 15.0
 - Overhauled the way Weapon Skills are handled.
 Dramatically simplified WS code.
 Removed the Capped TP and Attack Cap WS sets.
-Will now look for a "sets[Weapon Skill Name].high_buff" set when above the Attack Cap Threshold.
-This allows for setting specific gear per WS instead of a single set that overlays on top of any given WS set.
+Will now use, in order: `ws_accuracy` if in High Accuracy Mode (Mode3) > `sets["Weapon Skill Name"].high_buff` if above the Attack Cap Threshold and the set exists > `sets["Weapon Skill Name"]` if the set exists > `weapons_skill`.
+The `.high_buff` sets allow for setting specific gear per WS instead of a single Capped Attack set that overlays on top of any given WS set.
+Will layer `hachirin_no_obi`, `ygnass_resolve_1`, `sekkaniki`, and `meikyo_shisui` sets on top of the base set used as necessary.
 - Added Chocobo Circuit to the list of Town Zones.
 - Adjusted a lot of set names to be easier to read using snake_case.
 - Adjusted Notifications to clear after joining a party.